 Newborns Born to Mothers with Antiretroviral Drug-Resistant Virus

 The optimal ARV regimen for newborns delivered by women with ARV drug-resistant virus is unknown.
 It is also unknown whether resistant virus in the mother increases the risk of HIV acquisition by the infant.
-The ARV regimen for newborns born to mothers with known or suspected drug resistance should be determined in consultation with a pediatric HIV specialist before delivery or through consultation with the National Perinatal HIV Hotline (888-448-8765).
+The ARV regimen for newborns born to mothers with known or suspected drug resistance should be determined in consultation with a pediatric HIV specialist before delivery or through consultation via the National Perinatal HIV Hotline (888-448-8765).
 However, there is no evidence that neonatal prophylaxis regimens customized based on presence of maternal drug resistance are more effective than standard neonatal prophylaxis regimens.

-Newborns with Confirmed HIV
+Newborns with HIV Infection

 Sufficient data exist to provide dosing recommendations appropriate for the treatment of HIV in neonates using the following medications (see Guidelines for the Use of Antiretroviral Agents in Pediatric HIV Infection):